rpeng35/Stuffy_review/README.md

 ### Observations:
 - There are spikes in reviews during the summer and winter besides the year 2022
 - There is a general positive trend in reviews frequency, however, due to the fall in reviews in 2022, there exists a dip
-- Most significant spike happened in August 2024; could further investigate the cause to that spike (special campaign, discount, etc)
+- Most significant spike happened in August 2024; could further investigate the cause of that spike (special campaign, discount, etc)
 - Cannot conclude if there is a seasonality or not due to high potential outliers